![]() |

 nodiscard |

-SocketException | if the server socket is not initialized, closed, or if an internal error occurs. |
+| SocketException | if the server socket is invalid or accept() fails for other reasons |

 |